haccer/subjack/README.md

 - save subdomains enumerated with amass integration.

 **Also New:**
-Subjack will check for subdomains attached to domains that don't exist and are **available to be registered**.
+Subjack will check for subdomains attached to domains that don't exist (NXDOMAIN) and are **available to be registered**.
 No need for dig ever again!
 This is still cross-compatible too.

 ## Installing